 Clauses are units of grammar that contain at least one verb and a subject.

-- Jamie bought a pair of jeans
+- Jamie bought a pair of jeans (One Clause Sentence)

-- I went to the beach
+- I went to the beach (One Clause Sentence)

-- I was sleeeping
+- I was sleeping (One Clause Sentence)

 Independent clauses can stand alone as a sentence containing a subject and a verb

 - Gabriel is playing with toys in his room.

 - He ran.

 - Maria is cooking dinner.